Subscribe to BoliviaBella!

 Famous Politicians from Bolivia

 The following are some famous politicians in Bolivia.
 You can read about more famous Bolivians by visiting our Famous People from Bolivia home page where you'll find many other categories.
-You can also ask questions about any famous Bolivian person or add another famous person from Bolivia to our list.
+You can ask questions about a famous Bolivian person or add another famous person from Bolivia.

 A politician born in Tarija in 1907.
 He is the only political leader who has been President of Bolivia four separate times.
 Along with other intellectuals, he founded the Movimiento Nacionalista Revolucionario (MNR), artifice of the 1952 Revolution, and constitutional reforms which, among others, made education and voting a universal right.
 In addition to heading his party for 50 years through his death in 2001, he also held many other positions in public institutions, in the Bolivian equivalent of the House of Representatives, and as a member of the cabinets of other presidents and is one of Bolivia's most famous politicians.